0xcastleblack/docker-bind9/README.md

 Built using [Buildx](https://docs.docker.com/buildx/working-with-buildx/).

+# Running

+## Docker Example

+WIP

+# Building

-# Requirements
+## Requirements

 + [Vagrant](https://www.vagrantup.com/)

-# Example
+## Example

 After making your own `.env` file (using [`example.env`](example.env) as an example), run the following to build and publish the Docker images.

 This process assumes that you have a `~/.docker/config.json` file on the host system with the appropriate credentials to log into [Docker Hub](https://hub.docker.com/).

-To test:
+Testing:

 ```bash
 make test
 ```

-To publish:
+Publishing:

 ```bash
 make publish
 ```

-# Why am I doing this?
+## Why I Am Doing This

-I'm not a Docker expert nor a Vagrant expert, but I am migrating what I do have to [Podman](https://podman.io/) and [Buildah](https://buildah.io/).
+I'm not a Docker expert nor a Vagrant expert, but I am migrating what I do have, on the container side of things, to [Podman](https://podman.io/) and [Buildah](https://buildah.io/).

 Those tools do *not* support, as of right now, cross building.
 Docker Buildx, on the otherhand, does.

-So with that being the case, I didn't want to remove what I have from my workstation, so I put together a [`Vagrantfile`](Vagrantfile) that will do it for me.
+So with that being the case, I didn't want to remove what I have from my workstation, so I put together a [`Vagrantfile`](Vagrantfile) that will host the image builds.

 # Public Repository